Call (843) 665-0100

 Arbitration is a process of bringing a dispute before a disinterested third party for resolution.
 The third party, an arbitrator, hears the evidence brought by both sides and makes a decision which is usually agreed by the parties to be binding on them.

-Karl has arbitrated over 330 cases since 1993 in many aspects of civil and family law and has been certified in arbitration since certification was first available in 1996.
+Karl has arbitrated over 350 cases in three states since 1993 in many aspects of civil and family law and has been certified in arbitration since certification was first available in 1996.

 Early Neutral Evaluation, known by its acronym "ENE", is a process in which disputing parties submit their case to a neutral evaluator through a confidential "evaluation session."
 The neutral evaluator considers each side's position and renders an evaluation of the case.
 The evaluator then explores settlement possibilities in light of that evaluation

 Karl was first introduced to ENE when he was trying a copyright case in the Northern District of California, San Francisco Division, in 2000.
 He tweaked the Northern District's set of ENE rules based on that experience and presented them for consideration to SC Supreme Court's Joint Commission on Alternative Dispute Resolution, of which he was a member.
 The proposed Rules were not adopted at the time because of the lack of trained evaluators.
 Karl then began conducting some mediations in which he introduced the concepts of ENE and has conducted formal ENE's.

-The SC Supreme Court eventually adopted formal ENE Rules in 2012, and Karl will be presenting on the topic at the 2020 SC Bar Convention.
+The SC Supreme Court eventually adopted formal ENE Rules in 2012, and Karl presented on the topic at the 2020 SC Bar Convention.

 Many other forms of dispute resolution exist, and Karl has presented at several continuing legal education seminars on exploring those other forms.
-Many take the form of variations of the above types of dispute resolution and include Med/Arb (mediation/arbitration in one bifurcated process), "night baseball arbitration" and "designated fact-finder" arbitration.
+Many take the form of variations of the above types of dispute resolution and include Med/Arb (mediation/arbitration in one bifurcated process), "night baseball arbitration," "designated fact-finder" arbitration, and insurance umpiring.

 Attorneys, their clients and insurers should consider the best process for resolving their disputes, and Karl is open to discussing all such options.